cspotcode/hide-facebook-feed-mobile/README.md

 ## Installation

-*Tested on Edge browser on Android*
+*Last tested on Edge browser on Android, 2025-04-23*

 Open Edge browser on your phone.